ucsb-dreamlab/infrastructure/coder/workspaces/lsit-vm-test/README.md

 ## Workspace Policies

 * **Data stored on the workspace is not backed up.** You are responsible for maintaining backups of your data.
-* All workspaces are automatically deleted at the end of each quarter.
-The end of the Spring 2025 quarter is **June 13th**.
+* All workspaces are automatically deleted at the end of each academic quarter.
 * You may create and use **one workspace at a time**.
 If you have multiple active workspaces, they may be deleted without notice.
 * Workspaces may be inaccessible during scheduled maintenance windows, which will be announced by email.
 * Your workspaces will “stop” (shut off) automatically after **four hours** of inactivity to conserve resources.
 To resume the workspace, click the “start” button in the top right corner of the workspace page.